 In my last article (Hitchhiker's Guide to Storage Networking), I discussed the differences between various storage networking approaches, including SAN, NAS and CAS storage systems.
-While SAN is
+While SAN is the most popular and highest performing, NAS is more intelligent than SAN.
+CAS is application-aware and can also be implemented using scalable NAS systems.

 Storage systems that have file-level awareness (NAS and CAS) can perform operations on data independent of applications.
 These operations can include performing searches on documents that may span different applications but are all related.
 Search capability for file system-based storage should become a major initiative over the next few years.
 Customers create files using various applications that may all be related to a project, a customer, a patient or a business.
 Being able to globally search for them is extremely efficient especially as digital archives continue to grow.